HIV and Cancer Risk

 Moffitt is also a member of the AIDS Malignancy Consortium (AMC), a clinical trials network supported by the National Cancer Institute (NCI).
 We proudly share the goal of the AMC, which is to bridge the existing gap between HIV-positive patients and cancer clinical trials and ultimately improve cancer care for those patients.

 Would you like to learn more about HIV and cancer?
 Are you HIV-positive and looking for a safe place to receive cancer screenings?
 In either scenario, you are welcome to request an appointment with a specialist at Moffitt Cancer Center by calling 1-888-663-3488 or completing a new patient registration form online.
-We offer compassionate care for all, and we will connect you with a caring expert within one day.
+We offer compassionate care for all, and we will connect you with a caring expert as soon as possible.

 Cancer.net: HIV/AIDS-Related Cancer